Realizations of countable Borel equivalence relations: realizations

-Clinton Conley also raised the question of whether every $E\in \ap$ admits a $K_\sigma$ realization in a Polish space.
-We show in \cref{transitiveKSigma} that one can even obtain a transitive $K_\sigma$ realization on $\cantor$, where an equivalence relation is {\bf transitive} if it has at least one dense class.
-This raises the related question of whether every $E\in \ap$ admits a minimal $K_\sigma$ (or even $F_\sigma$) realization in a Polish space, where an equivalence relation is called {\bf minimal} if all its classes are dense.
-In view of \cref{1.3}, every non-smooth hyperfinite equivalence relation in $\ap$ has a minimal $K_\sigma$ realization on a compact Polish space and Solecki in \cite{S02} has shown that this fails for smooth relations, but this is basically the extent of our knowledge in this matter.
-Call a CBER on a compact Polish space $X$ {\bf compactly graphable} if there is a compact graphing of $E$, i.e., a compact graph (irreflexive, symmetric relation) $K\subseteq E$ so that the $E$-classes are the connected components of $ K$.
+Clinton Conley also raised the question of whether every $E \in \ap$ admits a $K_\sigma$ realization in a Polish space.
+We show in \cref{transitiveKSigma} that one can even obtain a transitive $K_\sigma$ realization on $\cantor$, where an equivalence relation is \textbf{transitive} if it has at least one dense class.
+This raises the related question of whether every $E\in \ap$ admits a minimal $K_\sigma$ or even $F_\sigma$ realization in a Polish space, where an equivalence relation is called \textbf{minimal} if all its classes are dense.
+We show in \cref{t:fsminimal} that the answer is positive for $F_\sigma$.
+In view of \cref{1.3}, every non-smooth hyperfinite equivalence relation in $\ap$ has a minimal $K_\sigma$ realization on a compact Polish space and Solecki in \cite{Sol02} had shown that this fails for smooth relations, but this is basically the extent of our knowledge concerning $K_\sigma$.
+Call a CBER on a compact Polish space $X$ \textbf{compactly graphable} if there is a compact graphing of $E$, i.e., a compact graph (irreflexive, symmetric relation) $K\subseteq E$ so that the $E$-classes are the connected components of $K$.
 Clearly every such $E$ is $K_\sigma$.
-We also show in \cref{3.9.5} that every hyperfinite and every compressible CBER in $\ap$ has a {\bf compactly graphable realization}, i.e., is Borel isomorphic to an equivalence relation on a compact Polish space that is compactly graphable.
+We also show in \cref{3.9.5} that every hyperfinite and every compressible CBER in $\ap$ has a \textbf{compactly graphable realization}, i.e., is Borel isomorphic to an equivalence relation on a (necessarily) compact Polish space that is compactly graphable.
 We do not know if this is true for every $E\in \ap$.
-Finally in \cref{3I} we study a $\sigma$-ideal associated with a $K_\sigma$ CBER.
+Finally in \cref{ksigma-ideal} we study a $\sigma$-ideal associated with a $K_\sigma$ CBER.

-\subsection{The Borel inclusion order}
+\section{The Borel inclusion order}

-In connection with these realization problems, we were also led to consider the following quasi-order on CBER, which we call the {\bf Borel inclusion order}.
+In connection with these realization problems, we were also led to consider the following quasi-order on CBER, which we call the \textbf{Borel inclusion order}.
 Given CBER $E,F$ on standard Borel spaces, we put $E\subseteq_B F$ if there is $E'\cong_B E$ with $E'\subseteq F$.

-{\it Below, unless otherwise explicitly stated or understood from the context, by a {\bf measure} on a standard Borel space we will always mean a Borel probability measure.}
+\textit{ Below, unless otherwise explicitly stated or understood from the context, by a \textbf{measure} on a standard Borel space we will always mean a Borel probability measure. }